Mar 7 2017

 To me that would be one of the more honorable things that could be said about you by someone.
 I know (fill in the blank with your name) and (your name again) don't lie.
 So in the end, if something like this can't honestly be said about you then it is going to be hard to build a business or to share anything.
 We appear to be going into a day and age of people not being very willing to put up with lies and dishonestly.
 People that know you, will know of your character, they will determine if they can work with you or not.
 People that you don't know, well they will watch for clues that reflect your character.
 If it is low, those of a higher character, in some way will decline to listen to you or work with you.
 No cleaver sales gimmick or approach will ever be successful in the end if your character isn't there to carry it.

-In closing, I would like to quote a quote by Albert Einstein but I can't totally remember it, but I know what it amounted to and it went something like this; Don't seek to become a man of success, because a man of success is always haunted by the fear of loosing it, where by he loses all.
-Rather seek to become a person of value, a person of value is secure, he is not haunted by the fear of loosing it.
+In closing, I would like to quote a quote by Albert Einstein but I can't totally remember it, but I know what it amounted to and it went something like this; Don't seek to become a man of success, because a man of success is always haunted by the fear of losing it, whereby he loses all.
+Rather seek to become a person of value, a person of value is secure, he is not haunted by the fear of losing it.
 He will always have it.
 The reward for good character is value.